jflorian/doubledog-mock/README.md

 The build target's distribution release.
 E.g., `27`.

 ##### `repos`
-A hash whose keys are package repository names and whose values are hashes comprising the same parameters you would otherwise pass to `mock::target::repo`.
+A hash whose keys are package repository names and whose values are hashes comprising the same parameters you would otherwise pass to [mock::target::repo](#mocktargetrepo-defined-type).
 When declaring repos this way, it is unnecessary to pass the `base_arch`, `family` and `release` parameters within the hash if those passed to `mock::target` match (as they usually should).

 ##### `target_arch`
 The machine hardware architecture that mock is to target when building rpms.
 This mostly affects code compilation.